strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 require the ability for the plugin to resolve the required pairs.

 ## Affected projects

 * strimzi/kafka-quota-plugin
 * strimzi/kafka-cluster-operator

 ## Compatibility

-Backwards compatibility would be maintained while kafka 3.2 is a supported version.
-We want to support users of older kafka brokers as the local volume source can protect users in some scenarios (homogeneous disks with well-balanced data).
+Backwards compatibility would be maintained while Kafka 3.2 is a supported version.
+We want to support users of older Kafka brokers as the local volume source can protect users in some scenarios (homogeneous disks with well-balanced data).

-Attempting to use a `cluster` volume source with a kafka older than 3.3.0 will prevent the broker from starting up and emit some sane log indicating the broker version is incompatible.
+Attempting to use a `cluster` volume source with a Kafka older than 3.3.0 will prevent the broker from starting up and emit some sane log indicating the broker version is incompatible.

 Users would have to opt in to this new volume source by setting `client.quota.callback.static.storage.volume.source`